 The 2022 budget for the Public Works Agency may provide the department with the resources necessary to support the ordinance, and City staff recommends including an effective date after January 1, 2022, according to the agenda.

-Even if Ordinance 54-O-21 passed, Shad said the City still wouldn’t be providing adequate protection for big trees on private property.
+Even if the amendment had passed, Shad said the City still wouldn’t be providing adequate protection for big trees on private property.
 The ordinance protects healthy trees with a 25-inch diameter (20-inch diameter for oaks and hickories) or larger, but a homeowner with a construction project of 600 or more square feet may apply for a tree preservation permit and receive permission from the City to remove a tree this size.